 SANDCASTLE, his debut feature film, was the first Singapore film invited to Cannes Film Festival’s International Critics’ Week and was listed by The Wall Street Journal as one of Asia’s most notable films of 2010.

-Boo’s works often humanizes large topics such as identity, memory and sexuality, using personal and intimate narratives.
+Boo’s works often humanize large topics such as identity, memory and sexuality, using personal and intimate narratives.
 He was the youngest filmmaker invited to be a part of the SG50 anthology 7 LETTERS, an omnibus film commissioned to commemorate Singapore’s 50th year of independence.

-In 2008, he became the first recipient of the McNally Award for Excellence in the Arts – the valedictorian honour of Lasalle College of the Arts.
+In 2008, he became the inaugural recipient of the McNally Award for Excellence in the Arts – the valedictorian honour of Lasalle College of the Arts.
 He was also accorded the Young Artist Award (2009) and the Singapore Youth Award (2011) by the Government of Singapore.